SaiKrishnaMohan7/Playground/JS/DistributedSystemsInNodeJs/Summaries/Chapter-2-Protocols.md

   - *Marshalling*
     - Represent data that needs to be serialized as a class with a `toJSON()` method instead of a plain JS object
     - is a better approach to serialize JS objects
+  - using getters/setters (or methods) for non-serializable data is a similar but less painful way of achieving the same thing

   ```javascript
   const userOne = {